 The red scar on his lip appeared, and I sucked him in as he pressed his hand to my thigh, and he fell onto the bed, wrapping his legs around me.

 When I woke up, it was already dawn and David had left.I still had a headache and the whole room was still spinning.
-I'd been drunk before, but never like this.I got up from the bed and saw a note on the floor - See you next week."I drank big gulps of water from his water tank, then took a full glass and walked into the bedroom.I lay on the armchair, drank the glass of water in one gulp, then went back to bed and covered myself with the quilt.When I woke up again, the sun had set, but he still hadn't come back.So I put on my clothes, and before leaving, I folded the note he left and put it in my pocket.
+I'd been drunk before, but never like this.I got up from the bed and saw a note on the ground "See you next week".I drank big gulps of water from his water tank, then took a full glass and walked into the bedroom.I lay on the armchair, drank the glass of water in one gulp, then went back to bed and covered myself with the quilt.When I woke up again, the sun had set, but he still hadn't come back.So I put on my clothes, and before leaving, I folded the note he left and put it in my pocket.

 Every Tuesday night after that, David would show up at the piano smoking a cigarette, and I would use my scholarship stipend to buy us drinks.Even if it wasn't a Tuesday night, I would sometimes stand in front of his apartment, looking up, trying to see who might be around his apartment, telling myself that it was just out of curiosity.I really never thought it was jealousy, and I've had that problem in every relationship I've had since I met David.Like Clarice, who I was dating when I was 40, left me after she admitted to sleeping with my friend, but I told her that I just wished she had admitted it earlier and that we could have worked it out together,But she started yelling at me as if I was the one cheating on her, and I didn't care about her anyway, so why would I stay?Most of the men I've been with - Alex, William, Alistair and the rest - haven't lasted more than a few months, but Vincent was the longest.I met him in Rome.
 I was in Rome for almost a year between 1929 and 1930.
 He was from Milan and had a quick wit.He was charming to every stranger we met, with a gap between his two front teeth, and a laugh that echoed through every narrow street in Rome.
-Vintson was a cellist who couldPractice in the church where I sing.When I was going back to Boston for my career, all he said was: -Yankee》as if it was the worst word he could think of.
+Vintson was a cellist who couldPractice in the church where I sing.When I was going back to Boston for my career, all he said was: “Yankee”, like it was the worst word he could think of.

 I don't want to go into detail about what happened when David left, but it was 1917, a year and a half after I first met him, and the United States entered the war.The class was dismissed and he went to Europe, and